Interested? ... terrific!

 Now I know you didn't ask this, but I'm gonna get it out there anyway.
 Many people would say in such a situation „I did my research...“.
 Well, I didn't.
 Why?
 Because my background in science is in the behavioral sciences, and I didn't have a white lab coat there.
 I didn't study implicitly the formats for researching and then writing up scientific findings.
 I DID however need to learn how to read peer reviewed studies and evaluate their methodological accuracy in terms of form.
 I learned (what too few authors of peer reviewed papers do, especially in the animal behavioral sciences,) to backtrack cites in papers to see if what the authors claim can be found in previous work is actually … found in previous work.
 That can help explain where the present work came for, what it's based upon.
 And because I'm not doing papers that depend upon statistical results and relevancies, I never had to delve into the voodoo of statistics.
 So … I didn't „research“ anything here.
 I only searched available papers, read those which supported my „hypothesis“ as well as those that refute it, collated, and presented my findings.

 First the "why".
 I was first diagnosed with Idiopathic Peripheral Polyneuropathy in 1999 after having been in the hospital for a leg thrombosis and lung embolisms.
 The doctors said, there was no connection. ...um, ok...
 It did take several months for the first neurologist to come up with that diagnosis.
 His prognosis: "Sorry, no cure, no relief, suck it up, buttercup".
 Well, not quite so brutal, but effectively that.
+I was also diagnosed with diabetes Type 2 in 2014, which was provoked by taking Spiricort (glucocorticoid) to combat Polymyalgia Rheumatica and I have been taking Metformin since late 2014, when my diabetes Type 2 was first diagnosed - that is until recently (see below).
+In November 2018 I had a heart infarct, was treated with stents and since then have been taking the following prescription medications for diabetes control and lipid control:

 I then started pouring through Google Scholar for peer reviewed papers on neuropathy treatments and came across many using completely other substances.
-Some were small pilot studies, others full blown double blind studies.
+Some were small pilot studies, others full blown double blind placebo studies.
 It soon became apparent, that there were several substances, some that were readily available "over-the-counter", that had a good empirical track record.
 I started my own "experiments".
 I bought a bunch of these substances and made a record of how I felt.
 I then would exclude one or the other and see if I seemed to get worse, different or better.

 What you see below is what I've settled on that works for me.
 I also listed a couple of substances that DO have good empirical results, but didn't seem to make any difference in my case, for example Hemp Oil and CBD oil.